radin6262/MCL/README.md

 1. **Skin Persistence**: If skins aren't updating, manually delete `.minecraft/assets/skins/` before launching.

-2. **Java Errors**: Ensure Java 8+ is installed and accessible in PATH.
+2. **Java Errors**: Ensure Java 8+ is installed and accessible in PATH(if isn't go to settings>Java and select your java executable).

 3. **Authentication Failures**: Delete `offline_account.json` and `player.json` to reset authentication.

-4. **Launcher Crashes After Game Exit**: This is typically a threading/GUI issue.
-Ensure GUI updates happen on the main thread.
+4. **Launcher Crashes After Game Exit**: This is a Known bug and is gonna be fixed asap.

 ### Debug Mode
-Enable debug logging by setting `DEBUG=True` in the launcher configuration.
+authlib-injector (the system we use to inject our skins and etc) has debug to true by default

 ## Development

 ### Setting Up Development Environment
-bash
-python -m venv .venv
-source .venv/bin/activate  # On Windows: .venv\Scripts\activate
-pip install -r requirements-dev.txt
+- We recommend you using vs code or pycharm to configure and run venv bash python -m venv .venv source .venv/bin/activate  # On Windows: .venv\Scripts\activate pip install -r requirements-dev.txt

-### Running Tests
-bash
-python -m pytest tests/

-### Code Style
-This project uses:
-- Black for code formatting
-- Flake8 for linting
-- MyPy for type checking

 ## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit changes (`git commit -m 'Add amazing feature'`)
-4. Push to branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+- Coming soon

 ## License